mrosenquist/Okta-Admin-Tool-For-Zendesk/README.md

 Introducing Okta Actions for Zendesk.
 An app based on the Zendesk app framework that allows IT admins to quickly execute Okta user tasks in Zendesk such as:

-Reset Passwords
+- Reset Passwords
-Unlock accounts
+- Unlock accounts
-Suspend accounts
+- Suspend accounts
-Deactivate accounts
+- Deactivate accounts
+- Delete existing sessions
-Reset Multifactor enrollments
+- Reset Multifactor enrollments

 To install, download the app zip from Github.
 Log into your Zendesk instance >> Settings >> Apps >> Manage >> Upload private app